Lightning-AI/litdata/README.md

   <summary> ✅ Reduce memory footprint</summary>
 &nbsp;

+Handle large data files efficiently without using too much of your computer's memory.

 When processing large files like compressed [parquet files](https://en.wikipedia.org/wiki/Apache_Parquet), use the Python yield keyword to process and store one item at the time, reducing the memory footprint of the entire program.